rbga/Low_Density_Parity_Check_LDPC_Codes_-_MATLAB_Simulation/README.md

 Feel free to explore the MATLAB code and run the simulation using the provided main program for a detailed understanding of LDPC codes and their performance characteristics.

-Please check back on the link provided in September 2024 for the full thesis manuscript, which will contain a comprehensive discussion of the LDPC simulation and its implications.
+Please check back on the link provided above for the full thesis manuscript, which will contain a comprehensive discussion of the LDPC simulation and its implications.

 For any inquiries or feedback, you can contact me at [rbga@dal.ca].